Danylo-Honcharenko/compailerCarBon/README.md

 # Compailer Carbon 1.0 for learning
-Use cmake to build.
+Use cmake to build. **I recommend using
+Visual Studio to build the project.**

 ## How to build a project?
-We clone the repository,
+First, we clone the repository, since
-then we go into the
+I use libraries that are submodules for git (they have their own repositories), you need to go into the cloned directory and do the code `git submodule init` - to initialize the local configuration file, and
-project and do `cmake .` then `cmake --build .`.
+`git submodule update` - to get all the data of this project and fetching the corresponding commit specified in the main project.
+And finally, `cmake .` and `cmake --build .`

 ## Project structure
 `dist` - folder with compiled files (res, set, out are